 Little is known of reproductive seasonality or success.
 Captive females have given birth to litters of 1 - 4 young (Cole 1999).
 In the wild, juvenile individuals have been reported in March, April, July and November, indicating that, in suitable conditions, breeding may occur throughout the year (Edwards 2013a).
-Generation length is assumed to be 1 - 2 years, based on age at sexual maturity (8-10 months in captivity; Gaikhorst and Lambert 2009) and longevity (probably 2 - 3 years).
+Generation length is assumed to be 1 - 2 years, based on age at sexual maturity (5 - 6 months; Begg 1981) and longevity (probably 2 - 3 years) for congeneric species.